 The Bureau of Labor Statistics (BLS) estimates a 12% growth in registered nurse employment from 2018 to 2028, a much better rate than the average career growth rate.
 PACU nurses should expect a similar level of growth.
 This makes it an attractive nursing profession in terms of job security and career prospects.

-Salary Expectations for PACU Nurses
+Salary Expectations for PACU Nurses in 2023

 Recent reports by the BLS put the median annual salary of registered nurses for the year 2020 at $75,330, equivalent to $36.20 per hour, though pay packages may vary between states and locations.